Axway/amplify-fusion-labs/api-management/README.md

 In this lab, we will proxy our backend API.

 * Create a new Amplify Fusion project to manage this API.
-Use a unique name in case you're not the only one doing this lab on your Amplify tenant (e.g., XX_ContactAPI with XX being your name or initials).\
+Use a unique name in case you're not the only one doing this lab on your tenant (e.g., XX_ContactAPI with XX being your name or initials).\
   ![new-project](images/lab2-new-project.png)

 * Create a new API (e.g., ContactAPI) by uploading this sample OpenAPI specification (OAS): **ContactAPI.yaml**.\